Vikramveera-28/EchoScripts/README.md

-# VocalKey (formerly Deepgram Speech Typer)
+# EchoScript (formerly Deepgram Speech Typer)

-A Windows desktop application that enables voice-to-text typing in any application using Deepgram's live streaming API.
+A cross-platform desktop application (Windows & Linux) that enables voice-to-text typing in any application using Deepgram's live streaming API.

 ## Features